oasis-tcs/idpf-specification/README.md

 This GitHub repository [idpf-specification](https://github.com/oasis-tcs/idpf-specification) was created at the request of the [OASIS Infrastructure Data-Plane Function (IDPF) TC](https://www.oasis-open.org/committees/idpf/) as a [TC Github](https://www.oasis-open.org/policies-guidelines/github-repositories-for-oasis-tc-members-chartered-work/) to support development of the chartered work of the Technical Committee.

 This TC Github is governed by the OASIS TC Process and related policies.
-Contributors to this repository are expected to be Members of the OASIS IDPF TC, for any substantive change requests.
+Contributors to this repository are expected to be Members of the OASIS IDPF TC.
 Anyone wishing to contribute to this GitHub project and <a href="https://www.oasis-open.org/join/participation-instructions">participate</a> in the TC's technical activity is invited to join as an OASIS TC Member.
 Public feedback is also accepted, subject to the terms of the <a href="https://www.oasis-open.org/policies-guidelines/ipr#appendixa">OASIS Feedback License</a>.

 ## Statement of Purpose